To cover letter, or not to cover letter … that is the question

 1) Should you include a cover letter in your submission?

 Short answer – yes, always.
 There may be an occasion when a cover letter is expressly not asked for.
 Or it may be a tender submission into an online procurement platform that provides no means by which to attach/include one.
-Apart from such specific cases, our view is that a cover letter is an essential part of a tender submission.
+Apart from such specific cases, our view is that a it is an essential part of a tender submission.

 Not including one is like turning up to a black-tie event without a jacket.
 Yes, you can get away with it, but you won’t make the best possible first impression.
 We also believe that prefacing business correspondence with a letter is considered standard practice and a mark of professional courtesy.